UoB-COMSM0110/2024-group-5/docs/test-cases.md

+# An example of the test cases we checked our game against

 - Can start the game.
 - The game doesn’t crash when a key is pressed during the loading screen.
 - Holding mouse click or space bar will move my spaceship up